Gregory Pardlo: Early life and education

+Pardlo entered the United States Marine Corps in 1987 and managed a jazz club before he received his BA in English from Rutgers University-Camden.
+He has an MFA from New York University as a New York Times Fellow in Poetry, an MFA in nonfiction from Columbia University; and a PhD in English from the Graduate Center of City University of New York.
+He has been the recipient of fellowships from the John Simon Guggenheim Memorial Foundation, the New York Foundation for the Arts, the Cave Canem Foundation, the MacDowell Artist's Colony, the Seaside Institute, the Lotos Club Foundation, and the City University of New York, as well as a translation grant from the National Endowment for the Arts.

+Career

 Pardlo's first volume of poems, Totem, was chosen by Brenda Hillman as the winner of the 2007 American Poetry Review / Honickman First Book Prize, distributed by Copper Canyon Press.
 The manuscript for Totem was also a semifinalist for the Walt Whitman Award from the Academy of American Poets, a finalist for the National Poetry Series, and a finalist for the inaugural Essence Magazine Literary Award in Poetry.
 Pardlo is the translator of the full-length poetry collection Pencil of Rays and Spike Mace by Danish poet Niels Lyngsø.